Sir Henry Wilson, 1st Baronet: German March offensive

-On 23 March Kirke, Deputy Director of Operations at GHQ, flew to London to report that the Germans had gained 12 miles and captured 600 guns.
+On 23 March Walter Kirke, Deputy Director of Operations at GHQ, flew to London to report that the Germans had gained 12 miles and captured 600 guns.
 Wilson wrote that 23 March was "an anxious day": the War Cabinet discussed falling back on the Channel Ports and agreed to send out 50,000 "boys" of 18 ½ – 19 together with another 82,000 men from Britain, along with 88,000 returning from leave.
-A British division was recalled from Italy, Allenby was instructed to hold another division ready, and Lord Reading (Ambassador in Washington) was asked to urge President Wilson to send US reinforcements quicker.
+A British division was recalled from Italy, Allenby was instructed to hold another division ready, and Lord Reading (Ambassador in Washington) was asked to urge President Woodrow Wilson to send US reinforcements quicker.

-Wilson's diary records that on 24 March he (5pm) telephoned Lloyd George to ask him to come to London, received a telephone call from Foch ("asking what I thought of situation & we are of one mind that someone must catch a hold or we shall be beaten.
-I said I would come over and see him"), then had a meeting with Lloyd George at Downing Street where they discussed "the entirely inadequate measures taken by Haig and Petain" before receiving an evening message from Haig asking him to come over.
-There is no evidence to confirm Haig's later claim that, on returning from a midnight meeting with Petain at 3am on 25 March, he telegraphed to Wilson and Milner to come over to France and ensure the appointment of "Foch or some other determined general who would fight" as Allied Generalissimo.
+Wilson's diary records that on 24 March he had a meeting with Lloyd George at Downing Street where they discussed "the entirely inadequate measures taken by Haig and Pétain" before receiving an evening message from Haig asking him to come over.
+There is no evidence to confirm Haig's later claim that, on returning from a midnight meeting with Pétain at 3am on 25 March, he telegraphed to Wilson and Milner to come over to France and ensure the appointment of "Foch or some other determined general who would fight" as Allied Generalissimo.
 Wilson reached GHQ at Montreuil at 11.30am on 25 March, having left London by special train at 6.50am then crossed to France on a destroyer.
-He chided Haig for having, together with Petain, blocked the plan for an Allied reserve, although in fact Petain sent a dozen divisions and it is unclear that a committee would actually have acted any faster.
+He chided Haig for having, together with Pétain, blocked the plan for an Allied reserve, although in fact Pétain sent a dozen divisions and it is unclear that a committee would actually have acted any faster.
 Travers argued that the true reason for Wilson's visit to France was to discuss a retreat on the Channel Ports, but this view is not accepted by other scholars.

-Wilson was present at the Doullens conference at which Foch was appointed Allied generalissimo.
+Wilson was present at the Doullens Conference at which Foch was appointed Allied generalissimo.
 He reported (27 March) that Gough's Fifth Army could "no longer be regarded as a fighting unit".
-He was also at the Beauvais (3 April) conference which increased Foch's powers.
+He was also at the Beauvais Conference (3 April) which increased Foch's powers.